-(VAS) and Integrated Resilience.
+(VAS ) and Integrated Resilience.
 Similar to voluntary on call arrangements, firefighters during their rota days, have the opportunity to undertake VAS.
-This has enabled us to reduce our whole-time workforce naturally to 1168 Firefighters with VAS being used to cover shortfalls.
+This has enabled us to reduce our whole-time workforce naturally to 1220 Firefighters, which includes 52 Technical Rescue firefighters, with VAS being used to cover shortfalls.
 This results in significant budget savings whilst maintaining services to the community.
 Integrated Resilience enables uniformed personnel undertaking roles in departments, to regularly staff response vehicles which covers staffing deficiencies, enables skills and knowledge transfer and maintains core competencies.